When you’re doing your site’s SEO, you have to be careful.

 It was an update for which Google gave a warning several months in advance, which in and of itself is pretty rare.

-I even wrote an article in late 2016 called “What Are Interstitials, and Are They Hurting Your SEO?” to give my readers advanced warning.
+We even wrote an article in late 2016 called “What Are Interstitials, and Are They Hurting Your SEO?” to give our readers advanced warning.

 At the time, it seemed like a very legitimate concern.

 But now that some time has passed and the dust has settled, it appears it’s not that big of a deal after all.

 And we can’t even begin to tell you the number of pop-ups we still get hit with whenever we’re exploring the web or doing research.